A Black Sand Beach Unlike Any Other

 Within the mountain Reynisfjall, which towers high above the black sand beach, you’ll find an amazing basalt columned wall.
 If you look closely, you will notice that there is a naturally formed cave within the wall – a must see for anyone visiting Reynisfjara Beach!

 This cave can come in quite handy as a means of shelter when the weather at the beach acts up, which happens quite a lot!
-The cave has a long history of providing shelter from the elements for weary human travellers and also clever sheep who identified it as a safe place to hunker down when the weather gets too rough.
+The cave has a long history of providing shelter from the elements for weary human travelers and also clever sheep who identified it as a safe place to hunker down when the weather gets too rough.
 You can often find rocks that have been placed on each other, creating an artsy yet primitive feeling to the cave – it is easy to imagine early cave people stacking rocks in a similar fashion to pass the time.

 Safety Tips for Visiting Reynisfjara Beach